 Walking to Lose Weight: How Much Do We Need to Do?

-But new research released in 2021 found that regularly registering as little as 7,000 steps a day could lower your risk of early death by 50 to 70 percent compared to people who chronically who take fewer steps daily.
+Research released in 2021 found that regularly registering as little as 7,000 steps a day could lower your risk of early death by 50 percent to 70 percent compared to people who chronically who take fewer steps daily.

 - Despite what most people think, stretching is a lot safer and beneficial when your muscles are already warmed up, since this helps them become more flexible.
 It’s not always necessary to stretch before walking, but it’s definitely a good idea if you’re prone to injuries or you plan to alternate between walking and running (especially if you’re just beginning running).
 To safeguard your body, after your short warmup you can focus on stretching your calves, front of thigh (quadriceps), back of thigh (hamstrings) and lower back, holding each stretch for 30 seconds ideally.